 On 20 August 1982, Battiss was struck down by a sudden heart attack and passed away.
 He was 76 years old.

 We have a wide variety of prints available in our gallery, however, please have a look at this catalogue and we'll happily order them for you.
-Below are some examples of prints we have on display.
+Above are some examples of prints we have on display.